JonathanSlaunwhite/CST8152Compilers/README.md

 "# Compilers"
-Built a compiler from C called "platypus"
+Built a compiler from C for the languaged called "platypus"